kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 	jk_addjailuser	jk_check	jk_chrootlaunch	jk_chrootsh		jk_cp
 	jk_init		jk_jailuser	jk_list		jk_lsh	jk_socketd	jk_update

-These utilities include: a launcher that can start a daemon in a jail; a `chroot` shell tool; a tool to limit binary execution; a tool to update and clean up a jail based on the changes already made on a the system at large; and more.
-All of Jailkit's utilities have man pages which contain more information on how to use them; and can be accessed on your server by executing:
+These utilities include a launcher that can start a daemon in a jail; a `chroot` shell tool; a tool to limit binary execution; a tool to update and clean up a jail based on changes already made on a the system at large; and more.
+All of Jailkit's utilities have <code>man</code> pages which contain more information on how to use them; and can be accessed on your server by executing:

 	man jailkit